Skip to Main Content

 Galveston DWI Lawyer

-We Defend Drunk Driving and Drugged Driving Charges in Galveston and Harris County
+We Defend Drunk Driving and Drugged Driving Charges in Galveston County!

 woman being pulled over by police for suspected DWI

-At The Law Offices of Tad Nelson & Associates, our DWI lawyer is an aggressive and experienced advocate for clients.
-Tad is an award winning attorney that has helped protect the rights of many clients and has successfully defended many to get their DWI conviction punishment reduced or waved completely.
+At The Law Offices of Tad Nelson & Associates, our Galveston county DWI lawyers are aggressive and experienced advocates for clients.
+Tad Nelson is an award winning attorney that has helped protect the rights of many clients and has successfully defended many to get their DWI conviction punishment reduced or waved completely.
 A conviction for drunk driving or drugged driving can cost your license, your clean record, and even your freedom.
 You need a strong criminal defense attorney on your team if you are to get the best outcome possible.
 If you or your family member was arrested for a DWI charge, we are more than ready to help.
 To set up a fully confidential, no obligation consultation with our Galveston DWI attorney, please contact us at our Galveston law office today!

 What to Do If You are Stopped for a Suspected DWI in Galveston, Texas